What spatial geometry does the (2+1)-dimensional QFT vacuum prefer?: Membrane Crumpling

 \section{Membrane Crumpling}

-We have seen that at any temperature, free relativistic (2+1)-dimensional degrees of freedom energetically prefer deformations of flat space to flat space itself.
-Let us now consider how this effect competes with a membrane's bending energy, which at zero temperature favors a flat geometry.
+We have seen that free relativistic (2+1)-dimensional degrees of freedom on deformations of flat space that have UV finite free energy difference from flat space always energetically prefer the deformation, for any temperature.
+Let us now consider how this effect competes with a membrane's bending energy (which at zero temperature favors a flat geometry) if it carries such degrees of freedom.